Daikatana: Sales

-Critical reviews
+Reviews

 Jeff Lundrigan reviewed the PC version of the game for Next Generation, rating it two stars out of five, and stated that "This isn't the worst game you'll ever play, but there's precious little fun either.
 Two years out of its time, Daikatana is notable mostly for its mediocrity."
-The Nintendo 64 version received "unfavorable" reviews, according to the review aggregation website GameRankings.

-Daikatana was delayed multiple times from its conception in early 1997 to its eventual release in 2000.
-By this time, numerous games based on more advanced graphics technology, such as Quake III Arena and Unreal Tournament, had been released, causing Daikatana to lag technologically in the market with its dated game engine.
-The gameplay had many aspects that were widely disliked by players, such as an artificially limited number of saves per level and the presence of computer-controlled "sidekicks" who were more of an impediment to the player.
-As a result, Daikatana garnered mixed reception from reviewers and players.
-The earliest review of the Nintendo 64 version came from Nintendo Power, which gave it a score of 5.6 out of 10, even though the game itself was not released until five months later.
 Entertainment Weekly gave it a "D", calling the game a "disaster" on the scale of the box-office bomb Waterworld.
+PC Zone's review criticized the first episode as the worst part of the game and that "Romero's reputation is based on the fact that he is the daddy of game design.
+Daikatana must be his illegitimate child".
+The second level in Greece was praised by Robert Coffey in Computer Gaming World as the game's best level.

 Computer Gaming World named it the worst game of 2000.
+It was listed as the worst game of the year by Maximum PC's technical editor Will Smith and associate editor Geoff Visgilio.

+The Nintendo 64 version received "unfavorable" reviews, according to the review aggregation website GameRankings.
+Nintendo Power's gave the Nintendo 64 version a score of 5.6 out of 10 stating that Doom on the Super Nintendo Entertainment System was superior.
+David Toole's review in GameSpot criticized the low amount of enemies in this version and the simplistic music, but praised the smooth in-game framerate despite the cutscene framerate being low.

 Retrospective analysis

 Since its release, the game has been called one of the worst video games of all time.
-GameTrailers ranked the game as the second-biggest gaming disappointment of the 2000s, citing the game's terrible AI for friend and foe alike, pushed-back release dates, controversial magazine ad, and gossip-worthy internal drama (among other things) as "the embodiment of game's industry hubris."
+GameTrailers ranked the game as the second-biggest gaming disappointment of the 2000s, citing the game's terrible AI, pushed-back release dates, controversial magazine ad, and internal drama as "the embodiment of game's industry hubris."

 The game critic Ben "Yahtzee" Croshaw, on a retrospective episode of Zero Punctuation, also citing the development delays and the magazine ad, named Daikatana "one of the most notorious disappointments in the entire history of first-person shooters", comparing the game to Duke Nukem Forever.

 In 2010, Romero said that despite its shaky development and being considered one of the worst games of all time, Daikatana was "more fun to make than Quake" due to the lack of creative interference.